Fewer competitors, new categories at OT Days chili cookoff

 One category was a completely new experience for the judges assigned to it.

-“This is new and we’re going to give it our best shot,” barbeque judge Scott Marsh said.
+“This is new and we’re going to give it our best shot,” barbecue judge Scott Marsh said.

 Marsh has been a judge at the OT Days cook-off for more than 20 years.